DizNicolasAmor/interviews-practice/JAVASCRIPT.md

 1. `var` declarations are globally scoped or function scoped while `let` and `const` are block scoped.
 2. `var` variables can be updated and re-declared within its scope, `let` variables can be updated but not re-declared and `const` variables can neither be updated nor re-declared.
 3. All of them are hoisted to the top of their scope.
-But while `var` v ariables are initialized with `undefined`, `let` and `const` variables are not initialized.
+But while `var` variables are initialized with `undefined`, `let` and `const` variables are not initialized.
 4. While `var` and `let` can be declared without being initialized, `const` must be initialized during declaration.

 ### What are the difference between an arrow function and a regular function?